 Algeria - Market OverviewAlgeria - Market Overview

 U.S. companies must overcome language barriers, distance, customs challenges, an entrenched bureaucracy, difficulties in monetary transfers, currency conversion, repatriating dividends, and price competition from Chinese, Turkish, and European businesses.
-International firms that operate in Algeria sometimes complain that the GoA lacks an economic vision, and that laws and regulations are constantly shifting and are applied unevenly, strengthening the perception of commercial risk for foreign companies.
-Business contracts are likewise subject to changing interpretation and revision, which has proved challenging to U.S. and international firms.
-Other drawbacks include the 49/51 investment law (which requires majority Algerian ownership of all new businesses involving a foreign partner), inadequate IPR enforcement, and limited regional trade.
-The lack of access to a regional market also negatively impacts Algeria, because on its own Algeria's market may not be attractive enough to firms that can locate elsewhere to create a regional distribution hub.
+International firms that operate in Algeria complain laws and regulations are continually shifting and applied unevenly.
+This augments the perception of commercial risk for foreign companies.
+Likewise, business contracts are subject to changing interpretation and revision, which has proved challenging to U.S. and international firms.
+Other drawbacks include the 49/51 investment law (which permits no more than 49% foreign ownership of any business), inadequate IPR enforcement, and limited regional trade.
+The lack of access to a regional market also hurts Algeria, because on its own Algeria's market may not be attractive enough to firms that can locate elsewhere to create a regional distribution hub.

 The United States enjoys a positive image in the Algerian market.
-U.S. goods and services are respected for high quality, and U.S. companies are well regarded for their after-sales service and transfer of know-how.
-The country‘s agricultural production is well below demand, and Algeria continues to import large volumes of bulk agricultural products and packaged foodstuffs, though the government has begun limiting imports of the latter through a licensing and quota system in an effort to favor domestic production.
-European countries such as France, Italy, Turkey, and Spain are traditional suppliers to Algeria.
-The EU-Algeria Association Agreement, which entered into force in 2005, maintains the dominance of EU countries as the major trade partners of Algeria.
+Algerians respect the quality of U.S. goods and services and U.S. companies are well regarded for their after-sales service and transfer of expertise.
+China, France, Spain, Italy, Turkey and Germany are among the top traditional suppliers to Algeria.
+The EU-Algeria Association Agreement, which entered into force in 2005, maintains the EU’s dominance as the major trade partner of Algeria.

 U.S. businesspeople must take precautions when traveling to and within Algeria.
-Business travelers and companies should continue to exercise vigilance and consult the Embassy and the Department of State's travel advisories for updated information.
+Business travelers and companies should continue to exercise vigilance and consult the Embassy and the Department of State's travel advisories for updated information